It is midday in summer, your car cooling fan is blowing, and then everything comes to a grinding halt.

 - First, remove your car’s mechanical fan and mount the dual electric fans onto your radiator.

 - Next, install a 30-Amp fuse on both wire 30s of the dual activation fan relay and splice them to a single wire before reaching the battery.
-You can also add a circuit breaker to the setup to prevent any short circuits.
+You can also add a circuit breaker to the setup to prevent short circuits.

-- Then, splice both wire 85 from the dual activation relay and join them to a single conductor that connects to the thermostatic switch.
+- Then, splice both wires 85 from the dual activation relay and join them to a single conductor that connects to the thermostatic switch.
 Additionally, make sure that you have a ground connection from both fans as well.
 Finally, splice the wire 86 of each relay and conjoin them to a single conductor that connects to your ignition switch or your car’s fuse box.